CONTENT, COMMUNICATIONS, & BRANDING PROFESSIONAL

 A must read if you are concerned about my short job stints.

-You may be wondering how I have changed so many organizations at very short intervals.
-And if it is so, good that I have an opportunity to answer it before you invite me for a face-to-face interview which saves both of our time.
+You may be wondering why I have changed so many organizations at very short intervals.
+And if it is so, I accept this opportunity to answer it before you invite me for a face-to-face interview.

 So, in 2006, when I started working, it wasn’t a career for me but a compulsion.
 I hope you realize what it means to be a breadwinner for a family of four with simultaneous obligation toward the self in terms of education.
 I worked graveyard shifts and regular graduation classes.
 I worked approximately three years with BNKe Solutions until a day came when INR 9000 didn’t suffice the increasing house-rent, my college fees, my brother’s education, along with everyday expense.